 The automation of the inventory and output processes, as provided by Docusnap, ensures that the data is always up-to-date.

 Docusnap Web provides users with mobile read access to all information via a web browser.
-It can be used with any standard browser, irrespective of the platform (mobile or desktop).
-A requirement here is the use of Microsoft Internet Information Services (IIS) on the server side.
-Thanks to Docusnap Web, users can access inventoried data at any time from anywhere.
+It can be used with all common browsers and regardless of the platform (mobile or desktop).
+Using Docusnap Web, users can access the inventoried data flexibly and from any location.

 You are right to expect a variety of output documents from a good IT documentation software adapted to the requirements of real-life operation.